 - Inability to manage off-contract spend to lack of sourcing visibility post-event and contract execution

-As in previous blogs in the series, what is it truly costing your business to manage sourcing and the value of adopting a Supplier Information Management system to improve it?
-Again, perhaps the XYZ example can shed some light.
+So what is it truly costing your business to manage sourcing and what is the value of adopting a Supplier Information Management system to improve it?
+Perhaps the XYZ example can shed some light.

 In continuing their evaluation of supplier information management, the Sourcing team at XYZ company looks at their own inefficiencies in their current sourcing efforts and realizes certain areas are misaligned.